Is Heavy Rainfall Bad for my Plumbing?

 Heavy Rainfall - Pipe Damage

 • Clogged Drains: Rain often carries debris such as leaves, dirt, and branches into outdoor drains.
 If these drains clog, water can’t flow away from your property effectively, leading to pooling around your home.
-This increases the chances of flooding and water damage, particularly to your foundation, which could compromise the structural integrity of your house.

 How to Protect Your Plumbing From Heavy Rain